This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Is The Vienna City Card Worth It?

 The Vienna City Card and the Vienna Pass are the two discount city cards available to Vienna visitors.
-During our recent trip to Vienna, we tried the Vienna City Card.
+During our trip to Vienna, we tried the Vienna City Card.
 Before answering the question if it’s worth buying the Vienna City Card, let’s see what it offers:

 • Unlimited public transport including bus, tram and metro.